rafaelma/pgbackman/docs/manual.rst

 License and Contributions
 =========================

-PgBackman is the exclusive property of Rafael Martinez Guerrero and PostgreSQL-es and its code is distributed under GNU General Public License 3.
+PgBackMan is the property of Rafael Martinez Guerrero and PostgreSQL-es and its code is distributed under GNU General Public License 3.

 Copyright © 2013-2014 Rafael Martinez Guerrero - PostgreSQL-es.